jac377/startup/README.md

 -	Be able to send a message to the whole group, so people can be encouraged to drink more water
 -	Be able to set-up a water consumption goal

+### What I have learned so far
+2/20/2023 - Since I started working on this app, I have been making extensively use of the *Go Live* feature of VS Code.
+Moreover, I was able to organize the login page where I wanted to have it.
+I also was able to create some messages to see which pages I still need to develop.
+For example, when clicking "Sing Up" button, it will take you to the sign up sheet.
+It can be read that the sites in underconstruction, with a construction sign emoji (&#128679;).
+I can the code for the construction is '&' + '#128679' without space in between.
+Moreover, I decided to create five different htmls.
+One with the login screen, another for the signup screen, leadeboard, main page, and about page.
+I am slowly making progress.
+Remember that I need to check 'flex' under style to see how the website responds to different screens.